-- ✓ In the original container with a child-proof cap. - ✓ Dated with the health care provider's name and instructions for use. - ✓ Pharmacy label affixed to original container with child's name, name of medication, dosage strength, and route of administration. - ✓ Medication will be stored at the appropriate temperature and secured out of the reach of children.
+- ✓ In the original container with a child-proof cap. - ✓ Dated with the health care provider's name and instructions for use. - ✓ Pharmacy label affixed to original container with child's name, name of medication, dosage strength, and route of administration. - ✓ Stored at the appropriate temperature and secured out of the reach of children. - ✓ Considered expired 1 year after the administration begin date with CYS regardless of later expiration date beyond the one year listed on container.